Benefits Comparison

 • ✗ Full background verification

-MERCOSUR residency grants immediate work authorization and full access to public services.
-Under the principle of equal treatment established in the agreement, MERCOSUR residents enjoy the same rights as Paraguayan nationals in employment, education, social security, and cultural activities[3].
+MERCOSUR residency grants immediate work authorization in Paraguay and full regional mobility rights across MERCOSUR member states.
+Under the equal-treatment principle in the agreement, MERCOSUR residents enjoy the same rights as Paraguayan nationals in employment, education, social security, and cultural activities[3].
 This includes:

 The Two-Stage MERCOSUR Process